 - There are several examples in the Grand Theft Auto series:

 - Dead Rising 2 has heavy rockers named Jeanna Slick, Floyd Stone, and Allen Ash who are members of the band Angel Lust.
-The trio mistook the zombie horde for fans.
-Well it's not that much of a stretch to be fair.
-They had such lines as "Oi mate get off the bloody stage" and "Zombies?
+The trio mistook the zombie horde for fans (admittedly, it's not that much of a stretch).
+They had such lines as "Oi mate, get off the bloody stage!" and "Zombies?
 Blimey!"
-They even destroy a crowd of zombies through the Power of Rock.
+They even destroy a crowd of zombies through The Power of Rock.

 - Death Metal from No More Heroes was one of these before he became the 10th ranked assassin in the UAA.

-- Rock Star Ate My Hamster has the player assume the role of the sleazy manager of a British rock band, boosting its publicity by having the stars appear in noxious tabloid stories and accepting offers from dubious charities such as the Nuke Your Granny Society.
+- Rock Star Ate My Hamster has the player assume the role of the sleazy manager of a British rock band, boosting its publicity by having the stars appear in noxious tabloid stories and accepting offers from dubious (and sometimes Fake Charities such as the Nuke Your Granny Society.

 - Fred Armisen's Ian Rubbish of Ian and the Bizarros (mentioned in Television above) has subsequently appeared in several web videos, released a few parody songs, and interviewed The Clash.